mapbox/mapbox-maps-flutter/example/README.md

 # mapbox_maps_example

-Demonstrates how to use the mapbox_maps plugin.
+Demonstrates how to use the Mapbox Maps Flutter SDK.

 ## Getting Started